GBA "Recreational" Basketball Program – Frequently Asked Questions

 Games Begin - January 11

 Team Pictures – January 18

 Can I select or request practice day/time/location for my child?

 To accommodate the growing population of our community, Gainesville Basketball Association requires the use of gym space 7 days a week.
 Winter practices are held between 6:30pm-10:00pm.
 Generally, younger teams are scheduled for the earlier practice slots, but there are exceptions.
 GBA does not guarantee requests for practice placement for any reason.
 Requests to avoid a specific practice night must be sent to the League Administrator by May 31 for summer league, and by October 22 for winter league.
 If your child is ultimately placed on a team that has a practice night that conflicts with your original request, you may request a refund if you notify the League Administrator BEFORE practices begin.Practice requests for winter will be made available to coaches at the draft for advisory purposes only.
 Requests to change teams will not be honored.
 If you are a head coach, you get to choose your practice night and location based on what PWCS has available.

 When and where are "Recreational" practices held?

-Practices for the Recreational program will be held at elementary and middle schools Gainesville, Haymarket, and Bristow area.
-Practice times fall between 6:30 PM and 10:00 PM during the week, with younger teams getting the earlier time slots.
-Typically, two (2) teams are assigned to each court during their assigned practice time.
-Prior to the start of games, each team will receive two (2) practices per week.
-Once games begin, each team will have one (1) practice per week.
+Practices for the Recreational program will be held at elementary and middle schools in Gainesville, Haymarket, and Bristow areas.
+Practice times fall between 6:30 PM and 10:00 PM during the week, with younger teams generally practicing in the earlier time slots.
+Two (2) teams are assigned to each court during their assigned practice time.
+Each team will be scheduled for two (2) practices per week prior to the start of games.
+Once games begin in January, each team will have one (1) practice per week.
 Each practice will be approximately one (1) hour in duration.
-The sheer volume of participants served by GBA prevents us from guaranteeing specific practice nights for any child, coach, or team.
+Due to the sheer volume of participants served by GBA, and the logistics involved with obtaining gym space, we cannot guarantee a specific practice night for any child, coach, or team.

 Where and when are the "Recreational" games held?